MKD-026/AUV-MU/README.md

-# Autonomous Underwater Vehicle - Mahinra University
+# Autonomous Underwater Vehicle - Mahindra University
 ![AUV-MU](./assets/AUV.jpg)
 This repository contains the codes developed for the AUV for the Singapore Autonomous Underwater Challenge (SAUVC).
 It contains the training notebooks, object-detection code, and client-server communication code between the Arduino and the Jetson Xavier.
 [[Technical Report]](./assets/MU_AUV_Technical_Report2024.pdf) [[Demo]](./assets/AUV.mp4)